front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 ### Image Sizes Defaults

-We have used the method explained above to set default `sizes` accross the theme.
+We have used the method explained above to set default `sizes` across the theme.
 Those defaults found in the Constants file of the respective page are related to the image presets in the `<theme>/config/images.js` and the default values of some SCSS variables like `$boxSizeMargin`, `$smallContainerWidth` and `$containerWidth` in the `<theme>/web/theme/main.scss` file.
 So if you have customized any of the default configurations that affect how the image sizes change with viewport width, **you should definitely consider adapting the `sizes` values in the Constants files.**

 ## Add your own media proxy endpoint